-You will also have the opportunity to deepen your understanding of Japanese society and culture through Researching Japan: Skills, Methods and Critiques.
+You can opt to deepen your understanding of Japanese society and culture through a course on Researching Japan: Skills, Methods and Critiques.

 If international travel restrictions allow, you will spend Year 3 abroad, turning classroom learning into living engagement with Japanese and East Asian culture.
 We have exchange relationships with some of the best universities in Japan.

 You will spend a minimum of 30 weeks in Japan, where you will develop your language skills and cultural awareness.
 You will complete prescribed work in language sciences and start work on your own research project.

 The year abroad is a truly transformative experience, and one of the highlights of your programme.
 Our graduates have told us how much it has benefited their broader life experience and skills, as well as their understanding of Japan and East Asia.